alegithub72/bookshop/README.md

 # bookshop
-Example of EE application of a bookshop using Java,  jQuery and JQuery-ui.
+Example of MVC EE application of a bookshop using Java,  jQuery and JQuery-ui.